Ride and raise money for autism

 Q1.
 What do I need to take with me for the ride?

-- The ride is fully supported, however, if you have a preferred energy brand or any particular food that you enjoy whilst riding long distances, please bring enough with you.
-It’s also advisable to bring a spare inner tube with a pump and tyre lever for a quick fix.
-However, this is not essential as we will have mechanics en route.
+- The ride is fully supported, however if you have a preferred energy brand or any particular food that you enjoy whilst riding long distances, please bring enough with you.
+It’s also advisable to bring a small tool kit and spares (see Q8).

 Q2.
 Will the Manchester Cycle Club be selling ride bars and other food prior to the ride?